matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

   exhaustion.
 * **`from`**: Optional.
 Pagination token given to retrieve the next set of rooms.

+  Note that if a pagination token is provided, then the parameters given for `suggested_only` and `max_depth` must be the same.

 #### Response Format

 * **`rooms`**: `[object]` For each room/space, starting with the root room, a